risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-show-connection.md

 SHOW CONNECTIONS;
 ```

 Here is an example of what you might see.
+Any sources or sinks that reference the connection will also be listed.

 ```
 Name             | Type        |   Properties